Health insurance for F1 students · opt out, save $1,500.

 University plans cost $2K-4K/year.
 ISO and GeoBlue often half that with comparable coverage.
 Read your university's waiver criteria before paying.

-India-favoured F1 insurance — most popular among NRI students. ~$600–1,200/year depending on age + university.
+F1 insurance broker matching dozens of plans — most popular among NRI students. ~$600–1,200/year depending on age + university.
 Meets most US university waiver requirements.
-UnitedHealthcare-backed network.
-Strong claims processing for international students.
+Multi-carrier shopping, strong claims processing for international students.

 Blue Cross Blue Shield network.
 Premium tier of international student plans — ~$1,000–1,800/year.
 Larger network than ISO; better if your university hospital is BlueCross-affiliated.
 Generous mental health coverage.